Saturday 1st April - 3pm

 16 Darren Ritchie

 About Sway FC

 Founded in 1908, Sway FC is a senior football club with a proud history in local football, having competed in the Bournemouth Hayward Saturday Premier League for many years.
 Last crowned Bournemouth champions in 2012/2013, Sway FC is now competing in Division 1 of the Puma Engineering Hampshire Premier League.

 Our ground at Jubilee Field in the New Forest village of Sway has excellent facilities with a first-class pitch, a 50-seater stand and a modern pavilion.
 An attendance of 50 plus is not unusual for First Team games.
 In 2013 we received an award for our pitch from Hampshire FA.

 The Club runs a licensed bar at Jubilee Field on Saturday afternoons.

 Home address: Jubilee Field, Station Road, Sway, SO41 6BE

-Sway First Team play in the Bournemouth Premier League as champions and are managed by player-manager Dan Marks.
+Sway First Team play in Division One of the Puma Engineering Hampshire Premier League and are managed by Stuart Doling and Matt Dunford.